-"Does chlamydia damage one's fallopian tubes?
+"Does chlamydia damage one's fallopian tubes?"

 I'm a 24 yr old woman and I've been fighting off chlamydia for a few weeks.
 But it was bothering me for weeks before I got diagnosed.
 Now I'm worried that letting it go for that long could have damaged my fallopian tubes.
 Is that possible?
 How can I test to make sure they're still healthy?

 This is called pelvic inflammatory disease or PID.
 PID is a problem because the fallopian tubes serve as the conduit through which a fertilized egg travels from the ovary after fertilization to the uterus for implantation and progression of a pregnancy.
 Following an infection, it is possible for the fallopian tube to become scarred so that this process can no longer happen.
 This leads to decreased fertility or even infertility.
 If a woman and her partner are having trouble conceiving, there is a test that can be used to evaluate whether the fallopian tubes are still open or whether scarring and closure has occurred.
 This test is called a hysterosalpingogram.
 During the procedure, a small probe is inserted into the vagina, through the cervix, and into the uterus.
 Radioopaque dye is then injected through the probe into the uterus and an Xray image is obtained.
 Because the dye can be seen on x-ray imaging, it is possible to evaluate whether or not the dye is able to leave the uterus through open fallopian tubes.
 Managing chlamydia infections and PID is best done through follow up care with an OB/GYN.
 As with any infection, it is very important to take all prescribed antibiotics for a chlamydia infection and follow safe sex practices to prevent re-infection.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.